rutvikk99/synapse/demos/module1/README.md

     ![The data hub is highlighted.](media/data-hub.png "Data hub")

-    The Data hub is where you access your provisioned SQL pool databases and SQL serverless databases in your workspace, as well as external data sources, such as storage accounts and other linked services.
+    The Data hub is where you access your SQL databases created by either dedicated SQL pools or serveless SQL pools in your workspace, as well as external data sources, such as storage accounts and other linked services.

 2. Under the **Workspace (2)** tab of the Data hub (1), expand the **SQLPool01 (3)** SQL pool underneath **Databases**.